-- A compressed work schedule allows employees to work a full 40-hour week in fewer days than a five-day schedule.
+- A compressed work schedule allows employees to work a full 40-hour week in fewer than the typical five days.

 - A shorter workweek can help increase productivity and give employees more personal time.

-- Implementation varies from company to company, and even from department to department.
+- Compressed work schedule implementation varies by company and even department.

-- This article is for small business owners who are considering implementing a compressed work schedule.
+- This article is for small business owners considering a compressed work schedule for their teams.

 Editor’s note: Looking for a time and attendance system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.